Search Articles

 City, State

-The law also changes another rule that allows a spouse who takes benefits at full retirement age to choose whether to take spousal benefits or benefits on his or her own record.
-This strategy – commonly known as "Claim Now, Claim More Later" -- allows a higher-earning spouse to claim a spousal benefit at full retirement age.
-Then at 70, the higher-earning spouse would claim the maximum amount of his or her retirement benefit and stop receiving the spousal benefit.
+The law also is set to change another rule that currently allows a spouse who files for Social Security retirement benefits at their full retirement age to choose whether to take spousal benefits or benefits on their own record.
+This strategy – commonly called deemed filing or "Claim Now, Claim More Later," – permits a higher-earning spouse to claim a spousal benefit at full retirement age.
+Then, when they reach age 70, the higher-earning spouse could claim the maximum amount of their own retirement benefit and stop receiving the spousal benefit.

-Contact your elder law attorney or financial advisor to determine if you should take any action before the new rules become law.
+Contact a local elder law attorney or a financial advisor to determine whether you should take any action before the new rules become law in the spring of 2016.

 Created date: 11/03/2015